hellodun/duncan-site/README.md

 ## Deploy the site

 For deployment, you can use Nexlify or in the cloud. <br>
-This was deployed to [Azure Static Web Apps](https://azure.microsoft.com/en-us/products/app-service/static/)
+This will be deployed to [Azure Static Web Apps](https://azure.microsoft.com/en-us/products/app-service/static/)